alexey-kondratov/cfn-quickstart-template/README.md

 Or you can use two templates in the .init / directory (With caution and understanding of what you share);

 2) Before start you need create Amazon EC2 key pairs for every instance, or instance type ([manual](https://docs.aws.amazon.com/servicecatalog/latest/adminguide/getstarted-keypair.html));

+#### Possible problems and their solutions:
+1) Q: ASG error: "Failed - Launching a new EC2 instance"
+   A: To do so please visit https://aws.amazon.com/marketplace/pp?sku=aw0evgkw8e5c1q413zgy5pjce.
+Then, Continue to Subscribe .